- Search The Registry

 - My Account

 For more than a century, the Algerian people fought a permanent armed, moral, and political struggle against the invader and all its forms of oppression.
 This began after the aggression of 1830 against the Algerian State and the occupation of the country by the French colonialist forces.
-In the conflict the National Liberation Front called for the mobilization of all the energies of the nation, the process of struggle for independence having reached its final realization stage.
+In the conflict, the National Liberation Front called for the mobilization of all the nation's energies; the struggle for independence had reached its final realization stage.

 The Encyclopedia Britannica, Fifteenth Edition.

 Encyclopedia Britannica Inc.